r-grandorder/tri-hermes/en/pages/heiankyo.md

 Ngaahh&mdash;

 **Ibaraki Douji:**
 Bastard, bastard, bastard bastard bastard!

 **Ibaraki Douji:**
-Why did you sheathe your sword!?If you’re going to take my arm, why not just take my head too!?
+Why did you sheathe your sword!?
+If you’re going to take my arm, why not just take my head too!?

 **Ibaraki Douji:**
 Again!
 Again!

 **Ibaraki Douji:**
 Approach me with your sword drawn,and I’ll bite off your damn head!

 **Man with a Long Sword:**
 ......

 **Man with a Long Sword:**
 ...<u>No Servant has appeared</u>.

 **Man with a Long Sword:**
 I’ve removed one of your arms,but even the pretense of a support technique has not appeared.

 **Man with a Long Sword:**
 Then you are not one of the <ruby><rb>Masters</rb><rt>Heavenly Warriors</rt></ruby>, are you?

 **Ibaraki Douji:**
 ...What are… you on about…?

 **Ibaraki Douji:**
 Are you saying…Sirvahnt… masta?

 **Man with a Long Sword:**
 You are but a single Oni,without a Caster.

 **Man with a Long Sword:**
 Then we have no more reason to fight now.

 **Ibaraki Douji:**
 ...?

 **Ibaraki Douji:**
 Well...I don’t know… Tsuna…

 **Ibaraki Douji:**
 Just an Oni… did you omit a detail…?

 **Ibaraki Douji:**
-Trying to swindle me with nonsense…You’re despicable, Tsunaaa!!
+Trying to swindle me with nonsense…You’re despicable, Tsunaaa! !

 **Man with a Long Sword:**
 How dizzying&mdash;

 **Man with a Long Sword:**
-Attempting to hide your form.Your escapes grow more skillful by the day, Ibaraki.
+Attempting to hide your form.
+Your escapes grow more skillful by the day, Ibaraki.

 **Ibaraki Douji:**
 Next time, I’ll kill you.

 **Ibaraki Douji:**
-And I’ll get my arm back too!I’ll never forget this&mdash;Tsuna, my sworn enemy!
+And I’ll get my arm back too!
+I’ll never forget this&mdash;Tsuna, my sworn enemy!

 **Man with a Long Sword:**
 ...It appears she’s left for the mountain.

 **Man with a Long Sword:**
-Now then.Caster.
+Now then.
+Caster.

 **Medea Lily:**
 Master.

 **Medea Lily:**
-That quantity of magical energy wasn’t merely that of a human being.But it wasn’t that of a Servant, either…
+That quantity of magical energy wasn’t merely that of a human being.
+But it wasn’t that of a Servant, either…

 **Medea Lily:**
 A Phantasmal Species, or perhaps…

 **Man with a Long Sword:**
 It was an Oni.

 **Man with a Long Sword:**
 Did those not exist in the land you lived in?

 **Man with a Long Sword:**
-I have a particular relationship with that one.Pay no mind to it right now.
-I will simply keep her arm in my custody.br>
+I have a particular relationship with that one.
+Pay no mind to it right now.
+I will simply keep her arm in my custody. br>

 **Medea Lily:**
 Yes, of course.

 **Man with a Long Sword:**
 ...Was that a Sensory Reinforcement technique?

 **Man with a Long Sword:**
-It was magnificent, Caster.Thanks to your efforts, I have remained unharmed after facing an Oni head-on.
+It was magnificent, Caster.
+Thanks to your efforts, I have remained unharmed after facing an Oni head-on.

 **Medea Lily:**
-What are you talking about, Lord Tsuna?。
+What are you talking about, Lord Tsuna? 。

 **Medea Lily:**
 All I did,was apply a temporary Reinforcement to your senses…